aybehrouz/argennon/gfm/avm.md

 For our incentive mechanism, we require that every time a validator receives a memory block from a ZK-EDB, after validating the data, he give a receipt to the ZK-EDB.
 In this receipt the validator signs the following information:

-  - `ownerAddr`: the ALGO address of the ZK-EDB.
+  - `ownerAddr`: the ARG address of the ZK-EDB.

   - `receivedBlockID`: the ID of the received memory block.